Teton Dam: Deaths, damage, and property claims

 Teton Canyon ends about 6 mi below the dam site, where the river flows onto the Snake River Plain.
 When the dam failed, the flood struck several communities immediately downstream, particularly Wilford at the terminus of the canyon, Sugar City, Salem, Hibbard, and Rexburg.
 Thousands of homes and businesses were destroyed.
 The small agricultural communities of Wilford and Sugar City were wiped from the river bank.
-Five of the eleven deaths attributed to the flood occurred in Wilford.
+Five of the 11 deaths attributed to the flood occurred in Wilford.
 The similar community of Teton, on the south bank of the river, is on a modest bench and was largely spared.
 One Teton resident was fishing on the river at the time of the dam failure and was drowned.
 An elderly woman living in the city of Teton died as a result of the evacuation.

-One estimate placed damage to Hibbard and Rexburg area, with a population of about 10,000, at 80% of existing structures.
+An estimated 80% of existing structures were damaged in the Hibbard and Rexburg area, whose population was about 10,000.
 The Teton River flows through the industrial, commercial, and residential districts of north Rexburg.
-A significant reason for the massive damage in the community was the location of a lumber yard directly upstream.
-When the flood waters hit, thousands of logs were washed into town.
+Much of the damage in the area was done by thousands of logs dislodged from a lumber yard.
 Dozens of them hit a bulk gasoline-storage tank a few hundred yards away.
 The gasoline ignited and sent flaming slicks adrift on the racing water.
-The force of the logs and cut lumber and the subsequent fires practically destroyed the city.
+The force of the logs and cut lumber and the subsequent fires practically destroyed the town.